South Africa: Climate

 The coldest place on mainland South Africa is Buffelsfontein in the Eastern Cape, where a temperature of -20.1 C was recorded in 2013.
 The Prince Edward Islands have colder average annual temperatures, but Buffelsfontein has colder extremes.
 The deep interior of mainland South Africa has the hottest temperatures: a temperature of 51.7 C was recorded in 1948 in the Northern Cape Kalahari near Upington, but this temperature is unofficial and was not recorded with standard equipment; the official highest temperature is 48.8 C at Vioolsdrif in January 1993.

 Climate change in South Africa is leading to increased temperatures and rainfall variability.
 Extreme weather events are becoming more prominent.
 This is a critical concern for South Africans as climate change will affect the overall status and wellbeing of the country, for example with regards to water resources.
 Speedy environmental changes are resulting in clear effects on the community and environmental level in different ways and aspects, starting with air quality, to temperature and weather patterns, reaching out to food security and disease burden.
+According to computer-generated climate modelling produced by the South African National Biodiversity Institute, parts of southern Africa will see an increase in temperature by about 1 C-change along the coast to more than 4 C-change in the already hot hinterland such as the Northern Cape in late spring and summertime by 2050.
+The Cape Floral Region is predicted to be hit very hard by climate change.
+Drought, increased intensity and frequency of fire, and climbing temperatures are expected to push many rare species towards extinction.
+South Africa has published two national climate change reports in 2011 and 2016.
 South Africa contributes considerable carbon dioxide emissions, being the 14th largest emitter of carbon dioxide, primarily from its heavy reliance on coal and oil for energy production.
 As part of its international commitments, South Africa has pledged to peak emissions between 2020 and 2025.